Koh Tao Safety Guidelines

 Is Koh Tao Safe for Backpackers?

-Koh Tao is very safe for backpackers as long as common sense is used.
-There is a vibrant backpacker scene on the island, and therefore many hostels and guest houses where you can meet fellow travellers to explore and enjoy the island with.
+Backpackers can safely enjoy Koh Tao by using common sense.
+There is a vibrant backpacker scene on the island, and therefore many hostels and guest houses where you can meet fellow travellers to explore and enjoy the island.
 Between the various late-night bars, event nights, and the Koh Tao Pub Crawl, virtually every night can be a party night here!
-With late-night drinking comes additional safety risks, but as long as you are responsible there is no reason why you shouldn’t be safe on Koh Tao.
+With late-night drinking comes additional safety risks.
+But as long as you are responsible there is no reason why you shouldn’t be safe on Koh Tao.
 Our top tips for backpackers are:

 - Don’t buy, sell, or take drugs during your stay.
-Apart from the lack of judgment that could affect your safety on Koh Tao, the penalties for getting caught with drugs in Thailand are severe.
+Apart from the lack of judgment that could affect your safety on Koh Tao.
+Thailand imposes severe penalties for individuals caught with drugs.
+Update; from June 2022 weed has been legalized, read more about that in this blog post.

 - Beware of cheap, ‘knock-off’ alcohol.
 If the price sounds too good to be true, it probably is!